brunopostle/ifcmerge/docs/whitepaper.rst

 Native IFC
 ==========

-*A whitepaper introducing a fully collaborative BIM using open standards and open protocols*
+*A white-paper introducing a fully collaborative BIM using open standards and open protocols*

 Abstract
 --------